First & Last Frost Date by UK Postcode 2026

 Air frost vs ground frost

 An air frost occurs when the air temperature at at least 1 metre above the ground drops below 0°C. A ground frost happens when the soil surface reaches 0°C, even if the air above is warmer.
-Ground frosts are far more common and can catch gardeners off guard — the BBC Weather may say 2°C, but your seedlings at ground level could still be frosted.
+Ground frosts are far more common and can catch gardeners off guard.
+The BBC Weather may say 2°C, but your seedlings at ground level could still be frosted.

 Light frost vs hard frost